flatironinstitute/spikeforest_old/mountaintools/pairioserver/README.md

-# cairioserver
+# pairioserver

 ## To run via docker:

 ```
-docker run -it --net=host magland/cairioserver [admin_token] [mongodb_url] [port]
+docker run -it --net=host magland/pairioserver [admin_token] [mongodb_url] [port]
 ```

 For example:

 ```
-docker run -it --net=host magland/cairioserver test_admin_token mongodb://localhost:27017 20001
+docker run -it --net=host magland/pairioserver test_admin_token mongodb://localhost:27017 20001
 ```

 ## To test a running server:

-First make sure cairio python module is available.
+First make sure pairio python module is available.
 You can do this by installing spikeforest2 or by running

 ```
 cd mountaintools